plaid/quickstart/README.md

 This will create a certificate file localhost.pem and a key file localhost-key.pem inside your client folder.

-Then in the package.json file in the package.json folder, replace this line on line 28
+Then in the package.json file in the frontend folder, replace this line on line 28

 ```bash
   "start": "react-scripts start",